-As a Colorado-based company of 25 employees, Always Mountain Time received between $350,000 and $1 million in Payroll Protection Program funding.
+As a Colorado-based company of 25 employees, Always Mountain Time received between $350,000 and $1 million in Paycheck Protection Program funding.

 Fisher said she also was thankful for the relationships that were built among the sales team with clients as they helped one another through the shutdown.
 While local small businesses were some of the first to come off the air, they were also the quickest to come back, she said.

 “Those relationships that we’ve built throughout COVID, I know that they’ll stick with us,” Fisher said.

 TV8 Station Manager Scott Cowperthwaite said the first concern of the station was to make sure they didn’t panic.
 He said he saw panic set in for clients who called and canceled everything while others were unsure of what to do and wanted to talk things through.

 “It was really having a defined action plan going forward and a commitment to staying open … 100% staffed,” he said.

 COVID-19 was a huge disruption to the business model, and Cowperthwaite said the station was forced to get creative with Skype and Zoom interviews and by simplifying the business model on the editorial and advertising side.

 In order to keep advertisers, TV8 worked with clients to extend contracts but not send bills for the time being.
 Cowperthwaite said the team realized there wouldn’t be much revenue in months like April anyway, so they decided it was better to keep clients and extend credit rather than cancel ads.

 “We found that not only were we busier, we were building relationships better than we had before,” he said.
 “So while the money slowed down, the client involvement went up. … We also found that clients and partners were more honest with us than they ever had been.”